 The Society is pleased to make a small part of its collection available online to assist Santa Fe fans and modelers.
 The offerings are subject to periodic change, so feel free to check back to see if new information is available!
 Our online resource offerings are presently under development, but will shortly include the following as we transition them from our old server to our new one:

 Maps and Charts.
-This section will include junction records, track charts, industry track records, and station plats.
+This section will include junction records, track charts, joint facilities records (line maps), industry track records (line maps), and station plats.

 Photos from the Society’s archives.
-Photos include motive power (steam, diesel, and motor cars), rolling stock, structures, and trains.
+Photos from both the Temple and Western Archives include motive power (steam, diesel, and motor cars), rolling stock (passenger, freight, and maintenance of way), structures, and trains.
+There is a separate page for each category.
+Click on the category you wish to visit.

 Additional materials for Santa Fe modelers are located on the Modeling page.